touchengthao22/touchengthao22/README.md

 # 💫 About Me:
-🌱 I’m currently learning microservice architecture.<br>👯 I’m looking to collaborate on backend development projects and data-driven applications.<br>🤝 I enjoy learning and always looking for ways on how to improve my backend skills.<br>
+🌱 I’m currently learning microservice architecture and open source contribuyion<br>👯 I’m looking to collaborate on backend development projects and data-driven applications.<br>🤝 I enjoy learning and always looking for ways on how to improve my backend skills.<br>

 ## 🌐 Socials: